By William Cohen-Kiraly, © February 2017

 We did our matinee show and were soon back out working in the crowd.
-Still, Annie stayed watching me as I tried to watch BabyFace and Cornelia.
+Annie stayed watching me as I tried to watch BabyFace and Cornelia.

 I was pissed.
 You don’t treat paying customers that way.
 I dropped any pretense of folding animals and moved like a thunderstorm towards BabyFace.
 He saw me coming and started running himself.
 Then I heard Annie scream my name but I wasn’t going to drag her into this now.